jliffner/MDCollaborationWeek/Theme 4.md

 ### :bellhop_bell: Getting to know your data
 Exploratory data analysis is an undervalued tool by most analysts, it can reveal both error and pattern, alert the analyst to when data need to undergo cleaning prior to analysis (:mega: shout out to tidyr), reveal biases, underlying correlations, and especially help the analyst decide the most appropriate analytical method to choose for more in depth analysis.
->For example, Without understanding underlying patterns in data such as linearity and distributions, the analyst could chose a correlation method unsuitable to draw inference from the data
+>For example, without understanding underlying patterns in data such as linearity and distributions, the analyst could chose a correlation method unsuitable to draw inference from the data

 ![meme](https://github.com/jliffner/MDCollaborationWeek/blob/main/jedi_meme.jpg)